brianreumere/mutualaid.info/hugo/mutualaid.info/content/posts/2024-11-12-using-relayd-as-a-reverse-proxy-on-openbsd.md

 ---
 title: "Using relayd as a reverse proxy on OpenBSD"
+description: "Wrapping my head around relayd configuration before adding a self-hosted PDS reverse proxy."
 draft: false
 ---

-I host different services (primarily [httpd(8)](https://man.openbsd.org/httpd.8) and [Dendrite](https://matrix-org.github.io/dendrite/)) and domains (including this site) on a server from [OpenBSD Amsterdam](https://openbsd.amsterdam/), and I recently added [atproto PDS self-hosting](https://mutualaid.cloud) to the mix. [relayd(8)](https://man.openbsd.org/relayd.8) handles all of the requests to the server, terminates TLS when needed, and routes requests between clients and their ultimate destinations.
+I host different services (primarily [httpd(8)](https://man.openbsd.org/httpd.8) and [Dendrite](https://matrix-org.github.io/dendrite/)) and domains (including this site) on a server from [OpenBSD Amsterdam](https://openbsd.amsterdam/), and I recently added [atproto PDS self-hosting](/posts/a-rough-sketch-of-at-protocol-and-pds-self-hosting/) to the mix. [relayd(8)](https://man.openbsd.org/relayd.8) handles all of the requests to the server, terminates TLS when needed, and routes requests between clients and their ultimate destinations.

 I could use a more common reverse proxy like [nginx](https://nginx.org/en/) (or something trendier like [Caddy](https://caddyserver.com/)), but I generally like OpenBSD's base system services because the documentation is excellent and the services are always incredibly stable (and they're usually just fun and a pleasure to work with).

 When it comes to relayd, I've always been significantly more confused by its configuration than most of the other services that I use.
 This might be owed to relayd's flexibility and wide range of functionality (IP and application layer logic, TLS termination, health-checks, load balancing, etc.), or the infrequency with which I change its configuration.

 This post is a simple, concise explanation of the relayd features that I use.
-The examples are a bit contrived, but will demonstrate how the different components of relayd's (and httpd's) configuration work together to:
+The examples are a bit contrived, but will demonstrate how the different components of relayd and httpd work together to:

 * Redirect HTTP requests to HTTPS
 * Redirect subdomains to the apex domain (e.g., `www.example.com` to `example.com`)
 * Route requests for certain HTTP paths to different services
-* Route requests for certain domain names to httpd or different services
+* Route requests for certain subdomain to different services
 * Add custom headers to HTTP responses

 ## Key terms

 Most of these are summaries of definitions from the [relayd.conf(5)](https://man.openbsd.org/relayd.conf.5) man page.
 If you want to read about any of the key terms in more detail, it's worth checking out.
-This post will **not** cover other components of relayd like redirections (layer 3 or IP-based forwarding), global configuration settings like logging, health-checks, load balancing, or non-HTTP protocols (which you can also read about in the man page).
+This post will **not** cover other components of relayd like redirections (layer 3 or IP-based forwarding), global configuration settings (like logging), health-checks, load balancing, or non-HTTP protocols (all of which you can also read about in the man page).

 ### Tables